VBernasconi/digital_musicology/milestone4.md

 ###### 1.1.2 Time signature
 <img src="images/yearly_features_change/time_signature.png" alt="drawing" width="900"/>
-In terms of time signature, one should note the largely leading use of 4-time during the studied period, which even seems to expand at the expense of the other types of time signatures.
-Hence, some experimental time signatures, such as the 1:4 or the 5:4 time signatures seem to vanish.
-The 3:4-time, which was still benefiting from a better percentage share in the early years studied, namely around the 60s, slowly decreases and seems to reach its lower peak around the mid 80s.
+In terms of time signature, it is important to acknowledge that, according to Spotify, the data represents "an estimaged overall time signature of a track. [...]
+The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4""<a href="https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/">2018, Spotify</a>.
+The presence of a time signature of 1/4 is therefore an unexpected intruder and no explanation, other than the fact that it might have been an experimental time signature, was found regarding this point.
+However one should note the largely leading use of 4/4 during the studied period, which even seems to expand at the expense of the other types of time signatures.
+Hence, the 5/4 time signature seems to vanish.
+The 3/4 time, which was still benefiting from a better percentage share in the early years studied, namely around the 60s, slowly decreases and seems to reach its lower peak around the mid 80s.

 ###### 1.1.3 Mode
 <img src="images/yearly_features_change/mode.png" alt="drawing" width="900"/>